 Their gods’ discreet distance in their own

 separate time made it necessary

-to torture strangers and murder neighbors
+to torture strangers and murder neighbors,

-rather than kneel in austere confessionals,
+no kneeling in austere confessionals, and

 afterwards feasts and fancy dancing in long halls